 HackerRank for Work allows you to modify the score settings of your test.
-The score settings in a HackerRank test lets you set a cutoff score for your overall assessment as well as it also allows you to add scores to MCQ questions used in your test.
+The score settings in a HackerRank test allow you to set a cutoff score for your overall assessment and add scores to MCQ questions used in your test.

 Modifying Score Settings for Tests

 - You must have created a test with multiple-choice questions.